There is a very good reason as why a black belt in Aikido is a mandatory requirement to join the Tokyo Riot Police.

-Aikikai Hombu Japan certified Godan (5th Dan black belt)
+Aikikai Hombu Japan registered Godan (5th Dan black belt)

 Founder and Head Instructor for Aikido Alliance Australia